Greek Cypriots say welcome election of Turk Cypriot moderate

 The city is still split by a U.N. controlled buffer zone -- a corridor of crumbling mansions, shops and homes abandoned in fighting.

-Though welcoming Akinci’s election, Greek Cypriots say any Cyprus settlement is contingent on Turkey, which bankrolls Turkish Cypriots and has some 30,000 troops in the heavily militarized, breakaway state.
+Though welcoming Akinci’s election, Greek Cypriots say any Cyprus settlement is contingent on Turkey, which bankrolls Turkish Cypriots and has some 30,000 troops in the heavily militarised, breakaway state.

+“We have our hand outstretched, not for them to abuse it, but for them to accept it,” Anastasiades said.

-Peace talks were halted last October after Greek Cypriots suspended their participation over a row with Turkey about offshore hydrocarbons exploration.
+Peace talks were halted last October, after Greek Cypriots suspended their participation in a row with Turkey over offshore hydrocarbons exploration.
 Cyprus discovered gas offshore in late 2011 but Turkey disputes its rights and had dispatched an exploration vessel to carry out seismic research in Cypriot-claimed waters late last year.